U.S. Government Regulations Regarding International Youth Exchange

-- to be a not-for-profit organization exempt from federal income tax;
+- to be not-for-profit organizations exempt from federal income tax

-- to ensure that participants from one program are not clustered together in one school; the limit is five per school unless a school requests more (an earlier requirement that no more than two from the same country has been dropped from the regulations);
+- to assure that participants from one program are not clustered together in one school; the limit is five per school unless a school requests more (an earlier requirement that no more than two from the same country has been dropped from the regulations)

-- to ensure that no J-1 student is placed more than 120 miles from an authorized program representative;
+- to ensure that no J-1 student is placed more than 150 miles from an authorized program representative

-- to maintain regular contact with student, host family, and host school; and
+- to maintain regular contact with student, host family, and host school

 - to secure written permission from school officials before placing a student at the school.

 J-1 participants themselves must: